-No evidence that any NSAIDs have a beneficial effect on your IBS. but another type of painkillers called opioid analgesics may have beneficial short term effects (discussed below).
+No evidence that any NSAIDs have a beneficial effect on your IBS. but another type of painkiller called opioid analgesics may have beneficial short-term effects (discussed below).

-8- Could I take opioids analgesics for IBS?
+8- Could I take opioid analgesics for IBS?

 Opioid analgesics are one of the most potent painkillers.
 They include morphine and its derivatives.

 They may provide short-term IBS pain relief.
 But evidence exists that the use of opioids can make your IBS worse.
 As opioids slow down the movement of your colon.
 Causing more constipation, bloating, and nausea.